Welcome to the unofficial iced-rs guide

 Note:

-This it not exactly necessary as long as the container is large enough.
+to maximize the size of the Container.
+This makes space for centering.This it not exactly necessary as long as the container is large enough.
 If there is no space you will not see a difference between applied alignment and none.

-Subscriptions and Commands
+Subscriptions and Tasks

 Sometimes you have a task that takes a bit and should run in the background.
 If you just put it in your update function, the GUI will be locked and unresponsive until the task is finished.
 This might be a web request or listening to external events.